Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

-  * for example, run results should not be persisted to the same db tables as "real" runs to avoid mixing up actual run results with BLM calibration run results; this could be handled somewhat by tagging each set with their origin (BLM calibration or actual scenario run), but this may end up being brittle, especially until a stable workflow is in place to allow to handle multiple run results for the same scenario, garbage-collect stale results data, etc.
+  * for example, run results should not be persisted to the same db tables as "real" runs to avoid mixing up actual run results with BLM calibration run results; this could be handled somewhat by tagging each set with their origin (BLM calibration or actual scenario run) and deleting data from previous runs in a transaction together with persisting results from the latest run, but this may end up being brittle, especially until a stable workflow is in place to allow to handle multiple run results for the same scenario, garbage-collect stale results data, etc.
 * create an ad-hoc, minimal `MarxanSandboxBlmCalibrationRunnerService` focused on the task at hand:
   * possibly no need to allow users to cancel the N calibration runs: the BLM